25. February 2022

 • DLR is providing working space at its innovation centres in Hamburg and Ulm.

-• Focus: Quantum technology, quantum computing, digitalisation.
+• Focus: Quantum technology, quantum computing, digitalisation

 The implementation of qubits based on solid-state spins is a promising technological approach for quantum computing.
 The core challenges with such systems are the reproducible fabrication and characterisation of qubit hardware as well as efficient qubit coupling.
 To address these challenges, the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) has published a call for proposals in connection with the Quantum Computing Initiative.

-Within the framework of the DLR Quantum Computing Initiative, prototype quantum computers of different architectures are to be built within the next four years, and the associated technologies and applications are to be developed.
+Within the framework of the DLR Quantum Computing Initiative, prototype Quantum computer of different architectures are to be built within the next four years, and the associated technologies and applications are to be developed.
 DLR is involving companies, start-ups and other research institutions to jointly drive forward the development work.
 DLR has received funding for this from the Federal Ministry for Economic Affairs and Climate Action (Bundesministerium für Wirtschaft und Klimaschutz; BMWK) and is awarding contracts to companies on a significant scale through a number of competitive tendering processes.
 In doing so, DLR is contributing its own expertise and ideas to the research and development work.
 The current call for proposals is the fifth to date related to quantum computing.

 Close cooperation planned within the Quantum Computing Initiative